This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 It’s been shown that poor sleep can negatively impact your blood sugar levels, so try to get around 7 to 8 hours of sleep per night.

 Drinking enough water has been shown to control your blood sugar levels.
-Women should drink around 11 cups of water a day, and men should drink about 15 cups.
+Women should drink around 11 cups of water daily, and men should drink about 15 cups.

 Obesity is linked to diabetes, so keeping your weight at a healthy level can help manage your symptoms and even prevent diabetes.
-Talk to your healthcare provider about your ideal weight and how you can accomplish staying in the healthy range for your body.
+Talk to your healthcare provider about your ideal weight and how you can stay in the healthy range for your body.

 There are specific vitamins that can help you manage diabetes, including: